Best National Parks to Visit in Winter (Activities + RV Travel Tips)

 Colorado

 An obvious choice for winter activities, Rocky Mountain National Park is truly a winter wonderland in the cold months.
-You’re sure to appreciate the beautiful snow capped mountain views as well as the perfectly crunchy snow that beckons visitors of all ages to play.
+When you visit the Rockies, you’re sure to appreciate the beautiful snow capped mountain views as well as the perfectly crunchy snow that beckons visitors of all ages to play.

 Winter hiking in the Bear Lake and Trail Ridge Road areas can be fun and ranger-led snowshoe walks are perfect for beginners.
 That said, the most exciting winter activity in Rocky Mountain National Park has got to be sledding.
 Rent a sled in nearby Estes Park and then head to Hidden Valley, a former ski area now dedicated to sledding and snow play for some serious snowy fun that you won’t soon forget.